2019-2020 Guest Artists

 Brody Krogman, a bass-baritone, is a native of Sioux Falls, SD, and is a graduate of the University of South Dakota.
 Brody has been an active performer in the region with solo performances of Haydn’s Die Schöpfung (The Creation), Franz Liszt’s Via Crucis, Gabriel Fauré’s Requiem, and Handel’s Messiah.
 On the opera stage, he has held principal roles in Copland’s The Tender Land, Donizetti’s L’elisir d’amore, Mozart’s Le Nozze di Figaro, and Johann Strauss Jr.’s Die Fledermaus.

 Recently, Brody debuted with the Mankato Symphony Orchestra in Bernstein’s West Side Story.
-In the 2018-2019 season with the MSO, he will sing as the bass soloist for Handel’s Messiah.
-This last summer, he had the honor of performing as a young artist at the Illinois Bach Academy, and traveling to Weimar, Germany for the Bachkantaten Akademie under the baton of Helmuth Rilling.
+In the 2018-2019 season with the MSO, he sang as the bass soloist for Handel’s Messiah.
+Last year he had the honor of performing as a young artist at the Illinois Bach Academy, and traveling to Weimar, Germany for the Bachkantaten Akademie under the baton of Helmuth Rilling.

 Clara Osowski, Mezzo-soprano